Youth Services – Children

 Spring Egg Hunt

-Join us for the Spring Egg Hunt, sponsored by Lower Moreland Township.
 Come meet Peter Rabbit and collect eggs filled with candy and prizes!
 Please bring your own bag or basket.
 Arrive early to park and get your picture taken with Peter Rabbit.
 Eggs go quickly.
+Start times will be staggered for different age groups (click here for more details).

 11 am